JoburgDataPlatformUserGroup/FabricPreCon/1 - Setup.md

 8. In the Power BI service, select Workspaces from the left-hand menu.

-9. To open your workspace, enter its name in the search textbox located at the top and select it from the search results.
+9. To open your workspace, enter its name in the search textbox located at the top and select it from the search results.(*If you do not see the workspace listed try press **F5** to refresh the browser window*)

 ## Create a lakehouse